HIFU: High-intensity focused ultrasound

 Early or intermediate stage

-In the lower part of the prostate
+In the anterior or lateral parts of the prostate

 Localised